Keith Bullock, Student Assistance Program Coordinator

 The results also pointed out our need to monitor national drug trends, including potential changes in perceptions and norms regarding marijuana use.
 We will continue to educate students and families on the concerns related to marijuana use.
 In addition, we will be doing more to inform families and students on the challenges of storing and dangers of abusing prescription drugs.

 The conversation about making positive choices is an ongoing one, and our goal continues to be to reduce overall and help our students develop into healthy young adults.
-If you have questions or suggestions about our programs or our approach to encouraging positive lifestyle choices, please contact Student Assistance Program Coordinators Keith Bullock (North High) or Diana Benoist (South High).
+If you have questions or suggestions about our programs or our approach to encouraging positive lifestyle choices, please contact Keith Bullock, Student Assistance Program Coordinator at 630-795-8488.